openbridge/embedded-api/README.md

 **Note** The process for reauthorizing an identity is exactly the same as creating one.
 In the case of a reauth we return parameter `reauth` in the querystring.

-# Requesting History
+# History Requests

 After creating a pipeline subscription you may want to back fill past history into your database.
 This can be done with using the history API endpoints.
 There are 3 different endpoints that are linked to history requests.
 The first two provide meta data used in making the actual request.
-Those are the [History Max Requests]() endpoint and the [Product Payloads]() endpoint.
-Lastly there is the endpoint for making the request [History Request]() endpoint.
+Those are the [History Max Requests](https://github.com/openbridge/embedded-api/blob/main/service-api.md#history-max-requests) endpoint and the [Product Payloads](https://github.com/openbridge/embedded-api/blob/main/service-api.md#product-payloads) endpoint.
+Lastly there is the endpoint for making the request [History Request](https://github.com/openbridge/embedded-api/blob/main/service-api.md#history-create-request) endpoint.

 ## Basic History Request.

 Making a basic history requests uses 2 of the 3 endpoints.
-The [History Max Requests]() endpoint and the [History Request]() endpoint.
+The [History Max Requests](https://github.com/openbridge/embedded-api/blob/main/service-api.md#history-max-requests) endpoint and the [History Request](https://github.com/openbridge/embedded-api/blob/main/service-api.md#history-create-request) endpoint.

 The purpose of the History Max Request endpoint is to provide details reguarding how far back in the past you can go to request.
 This data contains a list for all products, and is slow changing.
 Since it is slow changing, this is an example of a request that the data could be cached locally for short periods of time.
 We recommend not caching it for more than 24hrs at a time.